 NLA errors often occur when the instance has lost connectivity to a domain controller because domain credentials aren't authenticated.
-To fix this issue, you can use the AWS Systems Manager AWSSupport-TroubleshootRDP automation document, or you can disable NLA on the instance.
+To fix this issue, you can use the AWS Systems Manager AWSSupport-TroubleshootRDP automation document.
+Or, you can deactivate NLA on the instance.

 AWSSupport-TroubleshootRDP automation document

-The AWSSupport-TroubleshootRDP automation document allows you to modify common settings on an Amazon EC2 Windows instance that can impact RDP connections.
+The AWSSupport-TroubleshootRDP automation document allows you to modify common settings (such as the RDP Port, Network Layer Authentication (NLA), and Windows Firewall profiles) on an Amazon EC2 Windows instance that can impact RDP connections.
 For instructions to troubleshoot using the AWSSupport-TroubleshootRDP document, see AWSSupport-TroubleshootRDP.

 Note: Disabling NLA requires registry changes.
 Before you start, create an Amazon Machine Image (AMI) from your instance.
-This creates a backup before you make changes to the registry.
+This creates a backup before you change the registry.

 To use AWS Systems Manager AWS-RunPowerShellScript Run Command to add registry keys, follow these steps:

 Important: The instance must have the AWS Systems Manager SSM Agent installed.
-The instance also must have an AWS Identity and Access Management (IAM) role (AmazonEC2RoleforSSM) with permissions to Systems Manager.
+The instance also must have an AWS Identity and Access Management (IAM) role (AmazonEC2RoleforSSM) with permissions to Systems Manager and must be reporting “Online” on the Systems Manager dashboard.
 For more information, see Systems Manager prerequisites.

 1. Open the AWS Systems Manager console.